 New sensors, actuators, and other end-point devices are opening up gateways into data collection.
 Insights that couldn’t have been gleaned previously can now be accessed via smart sensors in real time.

-“Rather than think of it as overwhelming, industrial organisations need a plan to tap into their data and collect it in a structured way”Richard Jeffers, Technical Director, RS Components
+“Rather than think of it as overwhelming, industrial organisations need a plan to tap into their data and collect it in a structured way”Richard Jeffers, Director for Industrial Solutions, RS Components

 Step two: Insight

 Sitting on top of a large amount of data won’t automatically provide you with answers – you need to know how to interrogate it.
 “To really get value from these emerging technologies, look for a problem you’ve traditionally been unable to solve, then see if IIoT can break the impasse,” Jeffers explains.

 All pumps vibrate.
 But you notice one has started doing so far more than it should.
 You need to know why – and you need to understand how significant this change is.

 It could be due to an imbalance in the pump assembly or rotor.
 It might be the result of worn bearings or some other structural problem.
 Or perhaps it is a lubrication failure or a blockage in the feed system.
 Knowing whether, for example, it is a mechanical or hydraulic problem will affect your response.

 Simply knowing there is excessive vibration won’t get you to a solution.

 “You can take the view that above a certain temperature or vibration level, a piece of equipment needs to be turned off,” says Jeffers.
 “But can you get to the point where you are able to predict that a particular piece of equipment might be about to reach those levels before it actually happens?”

 “Data won’t automatically provide you with answers.
 You need to know how to interrogate it to get the information you need”Richard Jeffers, Director for Industrial Solutions, RS Components